 Vixen’s Soft and Chewy Eggnog Cookies with Creamy Maple Eggnog Frosting.
 It’s got the Christmas spice of the creamy, luscious eggnog and the warm comfort of a soft and chewy sugar cookie.
 Cover with a creamy maple eggnog frosting and this festive cookie is ready for any kind of party or cozy night in.

-Last year, I made Dasher’s Creamy Eggnog, and I suddenly found it super fun to use Santa’s reindeer for my eggnog recipes.
+Last year (update, it’s been several years, but I still make it as is!), I made Dasher’s Creamy Eggnog, and I suddenly found it super fun to use Santa’s reindeer for my eggnog recipes.
 Yeah, I know, I’m pretty silly.
 But there’s something comforting about Christmas, Santa and his reindeer.

 And these soft and chewy eggnog cookies are exactly that – comforting.
 The warm spices of cinnamon, cloves and nutmeg meets creamy eggnog.
 I just couldn’t resist.
 In this recipe I did use my homemade Dasher’s Creamy Eggnog (with rum), but you could use any eggnog you like.
 It’s a great way to use leftover eggnog (like there is such a thing, just make sure you have enough eggnog to both eat and drink!).